SarvarKh/ofn-wiki/Development-Environment-Setup:-Ubuntu.md

 ```

 ## Step 5.
 Set up Postgresql
+Jan 2018: The new [set-up script](https://github.com/openfoodfoundation/openfoodnetwork#get-it-running) now performs this step for you.

 Next we create a development user (with superuser privileges) for postgres.
 The password should be `f00d`, as referenced in `config/database.yml`.

 ```bash